What Is KYC (Know Your Customer)?

 - real estate agents

 The primary reason for this is anti money laundering and the prevention of terrorism funding.

 However, the principle of knowing who your customer is can be useful even to merchants and organizations who are not obliged to follow KYC, because it helps ensure your business and customers are better protected against fraud.

 By checking users at signup, one can reduce the chances they are bad actors.

 What Is a KYC Fraud Check?

-For a KYC verification check, an organization asks a user or customer for proof of their identity, age and place of residence.
+For a KYC verification, an organization asks a user or customer for proof of their identity, age and place of residence.
 Depending on the particulars, they may also have to provide additional evidence, such as business activity or source of funds.

 By verifying the identity of an individual about to become their customer or client, businesses can ascertain the customer is who they say, and a business relationship with them is not a legal liability.

 In general terms, the steps are as follows: